aayush-vyas/practical/README.md

 # Practical
 # 1. Pull and Merge difference
-first of all i have created one text file in main branch called new.txt. then after created one branch called "feature-a", and made some changes in new.txt from the feature-a branch. then i made pull request and merge it to main branch.
+first of all, i have created one text file in main branch called new.txt.
+Then after creating one branch called "feature-a" and made some changes in new.txt from the feature-a branch. then I made a pull request and merged it to the main branch.

-some of the command i had used for it.
+Some of the commands i had used for it.
 ```
 1. git add .
 2. git commit -m "new file added"